ForgeRock/display-debug/README.md

 ## Outputs

-Key : Value pair in Shared State depending on if user inserts into Shared State or not
+Key : Value pair in Shared State depending on if Admin configures node to insert into Shared State and values are inserted into text-boxes in the journey
 ## Examples

 ![ScreenShot](./example.png)